 Articles and pre-prints

-- "Time-domain boundary integral formulations for combined-type boundary conditions in linear thermoelasticity".
+- "Boundary integral formulations for transient linear thermoelasticity with combined-type boundary conditions".

 - "A priori and a posteriori error analysis of an HDG method for semi-linear elliptic problems in curved domains".